LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 All of them inherit from the generic JSON value, ```JsValue```.

-Using these one can build a typesafe JSON deserializer and encapsulate the whole logic like this
+Using these one can build a type safe JSON deserializer and encapsulate the whole logic like this.
 For example:

 ```scala
 case class User(id: Long, name: String, friends: List[User])